davidtrestini/PNpedia/Core post-Newtonian quantities/Fluxes/Energy flux/Circular orbits/Spinning/Nonprecessing/With tidal effects/README.md

 The file ``flux.txt`` contains the flux of energy at infinity for spinning, non-precessing (i.e. aligned or antialigned spin) compact binaries with tidal deformation on circular orbits

+The result is given at 3.5PN accuracy, including all non-spinning, spin-orbit, spin-spin, and cubic-in-spin terms.

 ## Notations

 We use the following notations: